What Is a Coriolis Flow Meter in O&G, and How Does It Work?

 Advantages of Coriolis Mass Flow Meters

 There are several reasons why Coriolis type flow meters are increasingly in demand.
 The key factor is they are the most accurate type of flow meter.
-The lack of moving parts in Coriolis designs means they don’t have the maintenance or wear issues that other types of meters experience.
+The lack of moving parts in Coriolis designs means they don’t have the maintenance or wear issues that other types of meters experience, and flow meter calibration is needed sparingly.

 Mass flow metering is better than simple volumetric measurements for many applications.
 Materials that are sold by weight rather than volume, for example, benefit from the more accurate Coriolis measurement.
 Oil and gas measurements are highly suited for Coriolis flow measurement since the value of petroleum products is based on the heating units rather than the volume.